sj-piano/ethereum-smart-contract-toolset/README.md

 - [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier): Turns off all ESLint rules that have the potential to interfere with Prettier rules.
 - [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier): Turns Prettier rules into ESLint rules.

-Private keys are managed in a `user-config.env` file.
+Private keys are stored in a `user-config.env` file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>